sedm0784/thereiclippedit/README.markdown

   Clipped It is zero, but if it turns out more people use it than expected, I might look into this one.

+- When sending text from an iOS device, you can pick a destination, but when sending text from a computer, it is broadcast to *all* your iOS devices.
+This is how I like it, but Pushover allows you to specify a destination: maybe you would like There, I Clipped It to, also.

 - I should probably better document the contents of the repository.
 What everything does and how it all works.